NetBSD/pkgsrc/pkgtools/pkglint/files/codewalk.md

 line argument, which in this file is `DESCR`.
 From there, the pkgsrc root is usually reachable via `../../`, and this is what pkglint tries.

-After the initialization of everything, all items from the TODO list are worked off and handed over to `CheckDirent`.
+After initializing the pkgsrc metadata, all items from the TODO list are worked off and handed over to `CheckDirent`, one after another.

 ```codewalk
 file   pkglint.go